liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/07-building-an-osgi-module-jar-with-maven.markdown

     The BND Maven plugin prepares all your Maven module's resources (e.g., `MANIFEST.MF`) and inserts them into the generated `[Maven Project]/target/classes` folder.
-This plugin prepares your module to be packaged as an OSGi JAR deployable to @product@.
+This plugin prepares your module to be packaged as an OSGi JAR deployable to @sharepoint@.

     | **Note:** Although WABs can be generated using the `bnd-maven-plugin`,
     | this is not supported by Liferay.
 WABs should be created as a standard WAR